We offer Telehealth… During the pandemic and year-round

 Our use of sounds to process and understand spoken and written language.
-It includes skills such as phonological and phonemic awareness, phonological working memory, and phonological retrieval.
+It includes skills such as phonological and phonemic awareness, phonological working memory, and phonological retrieval or rapid naming.
 Weaknesses in these areas are usually the core weakness in reading and learning disabilities, such as dyslexia.

 The ability to analyze and manipulate the sound structure of a language.
 An example is rhyming.
-By changing the first sound in a word, you create a rhyme... cat, hat, rat, bat.
-Difficulty in this area will lead to a slow-down in a child's ability to figure out how sounds work in words.
-Unfortunately, if they're struggling with sounds, they will also struggle with letters, reading, and spelling.
+By changing the first sound in a word, you create a rhyme… cat, hat, rat, bat.
+Difficulty in this area will lead to a slow-down in a child’s ability to figure out how sounds work in words.
+Unfortunately, if they’re struggling with sounds, they will also struggle with letters because letters represent sounds.

-We also use these skills to take reading from the word level to the story level.
-Even though they can read words, they may have trouble binding together the sounds they hear and say, the words they see and write, and the context and meaning of those words.
-If this is the case, they'll stop, start, and struggle to understand what they read.
+Reading comprehension problems are language problems!
+Even if a child can sound out or read words, they may still have trouble connecting the dots between the sounds they hear and say, the words they see and write, the meaning of those words, how those words combine to create different types of sentences, how paragraphs relate to each other, etc. If this is the case, they will always struggle to understand what they read.